A Guide to the Best Laptop for Engineering Students

 Webcam – Engineering students, and students in general, are constantly in and out of meetings, lectures, classes, Zoom calls, and online appointments.
 A good webcam is vital, and so is fast wireless and proficient processing power to handle web conferencing and forums.

 RAM – With the online storage options, or the “cloud,” it's not as essential to have storage space, but keep in mind that demanding programs also require more storage space.
 The available RAM storage options are 4 GB, which is the minimum, 8 GB, standard, and the option to add on.
-The minimum RAM engineers should consider is 16 GB, as more RAM will make your programs run more smoothly.
+The minimum RAM engineers should consider is 16 GB, as more RAM will help make your programs run more smoothly.

 Graphics – Engineering students should choose a workstation with a dedicated GPU (graphics processing unit).
 A dedicated GPU is a separate graphics card with its own RAM, whereas an integrated GPU is powered by the processor and isn’t as formidable.

-Screen Size – An excellent engineering laptop has ample screen space, or “screen real estate,” to manage multiple tasks at once.
-Anything less than 15" will be inconvenient, and most engineers prefer to work with a 17.3" touchscreen.
+Screen Size – An excellent engineering laptop has ample screen space, or “screen real estate,” to help manage multiple tasks at once.
+Anything less than 15" could be inconvenient, and most engineers prefer to work with a 17.3" touchscreen.
 The ThinkPad P Series has multiple touchscreen options that are a huge benefit for frequent stylus users.

 Wireless/Wi-Fi – Access to the internet – and fast access at that – is, arguably, one of the most vital features any laptop can have in 2021.
 The new IEEE standard is 802.11ac, 5 GHz, up to 1300 Mbps.
 This is about three times the previous standard, which was only 450 Mbps (802.11n).

 Thin, Lightweight, and Sturdy – The best engineering laptops demonstrate that brawn is beauty.
-Engineers have rough and tumble jobs; they need a heavy-duty and sturdy, but still lightweight and portable, machine they can count on.
+Engineers have rough jobs; they need a heavy-duty and sturdy, but still lightweight and portable, machine they can count on.

 Long-Lasting Battery – Don’t settle for anything less than 7 hours of battery life.
 With a powerful machine running taxing programs, you’re going to use a lot of battery, but you should still expect to get a good day’s work done.